 Annapurna Sanctuary Trek is also known as the Annapurna Base Camp Trek.
 It is a thrilling journey that takes you to the heart of the Annapurna region.
-The trek goes through varied climatic conditions from subtropical to alpine.
-Moreover, the trail goes through diverse landscapes, mountain vistas, and a wide variety of flora and fauna.
-Similarly, this trip is designed for those who want to go straight to the Annapurna Base Camp in a short duration.
+The trek goes through varied climatic zones, from subtropical to alpine.
+In the same way, the trail passes through diverse landscapes, mountain vistas, and a wide variety of flora and fauna.
 Mt.
 Annapurna (8091m) is the 10th highest mountain in the World.
-A journey to the base camp is one of the most popular walks on earth.
+A journey to its base camp is one of the most popular walks on earth.
+Therefore, this trip is for those who want to go to the Annapurna Base Camp for a short duration.

 Furthermore, it provides an excellent opportunity to learn about the lifestyle, culture, and tradition of the local people living in this region.
-Moreover, it also offers you close-up rewarding views of Mt Machhapuchre, Annapurna, Dhaulagiri, Manaslu, and many more.
-At the same time, you get to enjoy the mountain atmosphere, relax in natural hot springs, walk through lush forests.
+In addition to, it also offers you close-up views of Mt Machhapuchre, Annapurna, Dhaulagiri, Manaslu, and many more.
+At the same time, you get to enjoy the mountain atmosphere, relax in natural hot springs, and walk through lush forests.
 And above all, you will enjoy the warm hospitality of the friendly Gurung people.

 Our journey begins with a short drive from Pokhara to Birenthanti, the starting point of our trek.
-Next, we will hike through terraced farmlands and villages towards Ghandruk.
-From Ghandruk, we continue past several Gurung villages like Chomrong, Himalaya and finally arrive at Annapurna Base camp.
-After reaching, the pinnacle of our trek we descend past villages like Bamboo, Landruk, Pothana, and Dhampus Phedi.
-After a short break at Phedi, we board into a private vehicle and drive to Pokhara.
+From Birenthanti, we will hike through terraced farmlands and villages towards Ghandruk.
+From Ghandruk, we continue past several Gurung villages like Chomrong, and Himalaya, and finally, arrive at Annapurna Base camp.
+After reaching, the pinnacle of our trek, we descend past villages like Bamboo, Landruk, Pothana, and Dhampus Phedi.
+After a short break at Phedi, we board a private vehicle and drive to Pokhara.

 - Enjoy the close-up views of Mt.
 Machhapuchre, Annapurna I, Annapurna III, Annapurna South Dhaulagiri, Nilgiri, and Lamjung Himal, from Annapurna Base Camp.

-⇒Also, experience the culture, tradition, living style of the friendly Gurung people.
+- Experience the culture, tradition, and living style of the local people.

 Day 1: Arrive in Kathmandu